History of Cuba: Spanish conquest

 In 1513, Ferdinand II of Aragon issued a decree establishing the encomienda land settlement system that was to be incorporated throughout the Spanish Americas.
-Velázquez, who had become Governor of Cuba relocating from Baracoa to Santiago de Cuba, was given the task of apportioning both the land and the indigenous peoples to groups throughout the new colony.
-The scheme was not a success, however, as the natives either succumbed to diseases brought from Spain such as measles and smallpox, or simply refused to work, preferring to slip away into the mountains.
-Desperate for labor to toil the new agricultural settlements, the Conquistadors sought slaves from surrounding islands and the continental mainland.
-Velazquez's lieutenant Hernán Cortés launched the Spanish conquest of the Aztec Empire in Cuba, sailing from Santiago to the Yucatán Peninsula.
-However, these new arrivals followed the indigenous peoples by also dispersing into the wilderness or dying of disease.
+Velázquez, who had become Governor of Cuba, was given the task of apportioning the land and the indigenous peoples to groups throughout the new colony.
+The scheme was not a success, however, as the natives either succumbed to diseases brought from Spain such as measles and smallpox, or simply refused to work, preferring to move into the mountains.
+Desperate for labor for the new agricultural settlements, the Conquistadors sought slaves from surrounding islands and the continental mainland.
+Velazquez's lieutenant Hernán Cortés launched the Spanish conquest of the Aztec Empire in Mexico from Cuba, sailing from Santiago to the Yucatán Peninsula.
+However, these new arrivals also dispersed into the wilderness or died of disease.

 Despite the difficult relations between the natives and the new Europeans, some cooperation was in evidence.
-The Spanish were shown by the natives how to nurture tobacco and consume it in the form of cigars.
+The Spanish were shown by the natives how to nurture tobacco and consume it as cigars.
 There were also many unions between the largely male Spanish colonists and indigenous women.
-Modern-day studies have revealed traces of DNA that renders physical traits similar to Amazonian tribes in individuals throughout Cuba, although the native population was largely destroyed as a culture and civilization after 1550.
+Modern studies have revealed traces of DNA that renders physical traits similar to Amazonian tribes in individuals throughout Cuba, although the native population was largely destroyed as a culture and civilization after 1550.
 Under the Spanish New Laws of 1552, indigenous Cuban were freed from encomienda, and seven towns for indigenous peoples were set up.
 There are indigenous descendant Cuban (Taíno) families in several places, mostly in eastern Cuba.
-The indigenous community at Caridad de los Indios, Guantánamo, is one such nucleus.
-An association of indigenous families in Jiguani, near Santiago, is also active.
 The local indigenous population also left their mark on the language, with some 400 Taíno terms and place-names surviving to the present day.
-The name of Cuba itself, Havana, Camagüey, and many others were derived from Classic Taíno, and indigenous words such as tobacco, hurricane and canoe were transferred to English and are used today.
+For example, Cuba and Havana were derived from Classic Taíno, and indigenous words such as tobacco, hurricane and canoe were transferred to English.